andraugust/andraugust.github.io/cheatsheet.md

 # Cheatsheet

+- Check if images in a folder are corrupt: `$ find folder/ -name "*.jpg" | xargs jpeginfo -c | grep "WARNING"`

 - Use matplotlib on a server: `plt.switch_backend('agg')` in the import block.

 - Pretty print json at command line: `$ python -m json.tool file.json`.